 # 5 Old E Class Mercedes

-I love the old E Class Mercedes, there are literally thousands of them here, mostly green and yellow as that is the recognised colour for tourist taxi’s.
-They are without doubt the go to car for anyone thinking of making their living as a taxi driver.
-These Mercedes often way exceed 20 years old and trundle down dirt roads with a cough and splutter and the odd bang and rattle but almost never stop, even when the exhaust drops off.
+I love the old E Class Mercedes, there are literally thousands of them here.
+Mostly green and yellow as that is the recognised colour for tourist taxis.
+They are without a doubt the go-to car for anyone thinking of making their living as a taxi driver.
+These Mercedes often way exceed 20 years old and trundle down dirt roads with a cough and splutter.
+And the odd bang and rattle but almost never stop, even when the exhaust drops off.

 # 4 Fresh fruit ripe for the picking

-I love that there is always fresh fruit ripe for the picking, right now in July there are mangos, Bananas, Papaya and in December the citrus fruits arrive too, Oranges, Lemon, Lime and Grapefruit.
+I love that there is always fresh fruit ripe for the picking.
+Right now in July, there are Mangos, Bananas, Papaya and in December the citrus fruits arrive too.
+Oranges, Lemon, Lime and Grapefruit.
 It doesn’t end there, we also have Baobab, Ditakh, Tamarind, Plum, Kabba and Jackfruit.
-Ask for a fruit salad in Gambia and you will feast for a week.
+Ask for a fruit salad in The Gambia and you will feast for a week.

 # 3 Gambia’s jewel in the crown

-I love the wildlife, it is literally teaming with sights, sounds and smells that delight your senses every minute of every day.
-From the magnificent if not a bit scary Crocodiles, Snakes and Hippos to the rather more cute Bushbuck Antelope, Red and Green Columbus and Vervet Monkeys and of course Gambia’s jewel in the crown, its birdlife with an incredible confirmed species list of more than 570.
+I love the wildlife, it is literally teeming with sights, sounds and smells that delight your senses every minute of every day.
+From the magnificent if not a bit scary.
+Crocodiles, Snakes and Hippos to the rather more cute Bushbuck Antelope, Red Colobus and Green Vervet Monkeys.
+And, of course, Gambia’s jewel in the crown, its Birdlife with an incredible confirmed species list of more than 570.

 I love the food, its spicy which is great because that’s my favourite.
-All dishes tend to be ‘One Pot’ as this is the simplest and most cost effective way of cooking, it also means all the flavour and goodness remains in the food.
-The most popular dish among locals and tourists alike is Chicken Yassa, it is served at most Weddings and naming ceremonies and is a subtle blend of onion and mustard with a generous helping of pepper.
-My personal choice however are Soso Beans which are black eye peas cooked in a rich tomato, onion and chilli sauce.
-Locals have theirs in Tapalapa bread but I like mine served with Lebanese flat bread with plenty of home made natural yoghurt on the side.
+All dishes tend to be ‘One Pot’ as this is the simplest and most cost-effective way of cooking.
+It also means all the flavour and goodness remains in the food.
+The most popular dish among locals and tourists alike is Chicken Yassa, it is served at most weddings and naming ceremonies and is a subtle blend of onion and mustard with a generous helping of pepper.
+My personal choice, however, is Soso Beans which are black eye peas cooked in a rich tomato, onion and chilli sauce.
+Locals have theirs in Tapalapa bread but I like mine served with Lebanese flatbread with plenty of homemade natural yoghurt on the side.

-# 1 The thing I love most about Gambia are its people
+# 1 The thing I love most about Gambia is its people

 What are you waiting for?